Chapter Sixty One IV

 Chan helps clear the dishes, I pour fresh black tea and we sit around the table to discuss the coming days.

 Janah, “Mrs. Epstein will have complete files for us by the time we hit the coast.
 My thought is to fly to Atlanta and drive down in two cars.
 It’s under four hundred miles from Atlanta to Mobile.
-A hundred fifty from Mobile to New Orleans, six hundred from New Orleans to Corpus Christi Texas.
+A hundred fifty from Mobile to New Orleans, almost six hundred from New Orleans to Corpus Christi Texas.
 A hundred miles from Mobile, east, to Destin Florida.”

 Nikko, “So, eight hundred miles plus from Corpus to Destin.”